LimagoHub/atlas-tdd-januar-2024/ParameterTestProjekt/tests/google/docs/reference/testing.md

 `::testing::TestPartResult`

-A copyable object representing the result of a test part (i.e. an assertion or an explicit `FAIL()`, `ADD_FAILURE()`, or `SUCCESS()`).
+A copyable object representing the expectedValue of a test part (i.e. an assertion or an explicit `FAIL()`, `ADD_FAILURE()`, or `SUCCESS()`).

 #### Public Methods {#TestPartResult-public}